saugatadk/saugatadk/README.md

 - 👋 Hi, I’m @saugatadk
 - 👀 I’m interested in Machine Learning and Backend Development
 - 🌱 I’m currently learning Backend
-- ⚡ Fun fact: Programmers leave their job when they don't get arrays.
+- ⚡ Fun fact: Programmers leave their job when they don't get arrays

 <!---
 saugatadk/saugatadk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.